Nyal, South Sudan

 Nyal Town (or Nyal) is located in the Panyijar County of Unity State, in the Greater Upper Nile region of South Sudan.
 The town is known for the effects of extended fighting from the South Sudanese Civil War, leading to exceptionally poor humanitarian conditions including destruction of infrastructure, forced displacement, starvation, and sexual violence.

 Nyal acted as a security centre as many people came from different corners of Unity State and Eastern Upper Nile to live.
 It has accommodated thousands of internally displaced persons (IDPs) during the South Sudanese Civil War.
 Historically, Nyal Town is known for its power to resist external attacks from enemies during the colonial era, Nuer-British War of 1923-1933, Second Sudanese and the first South Sudanese Civil War of 2013-2019.

-Description
+Geography

 Nyal is known for its mango and palm trees.
 Nyal has a rainy and a dry season.
 The rainy season typically begins in April, making roads and the local landing strip inaccessible.